M

 Premium midfielders: the must-owns

 Owning the top one or two premium midfielders is rarely optional for serious managers.
-The risk of not owning Salah, for example, is structural: he scores every gameweek he fires and costs you rank even in weeks you score well.
+Bruno's role as Manchester United's penalty-and-set-piece-taker under Michael Carrick gives him the highest floor in the category.
 Pick the two premiums with the best opening fixtures and hold them through their first price rises before reconsidering.

 Mid-price midfielders: the differential engine